 Maintenance failovers can be used to temporarily halt all activities except restores in the CommCell.
-Use this option to perform maintenance related activities without completely shutting down the CommServe server.
-For example, to install feature releases on the production CommServe host.
+Use this option to perform maintenance related activities without completely shutting down the CommServe server (for example, to install platform releases on the production CommServe host).

 Before You Begin

 Make sure that the SQL Client from both the production and standby CommServe hosts can communicate with the CommServe and with each other.

 Tip: Open the Process Manager associated with the SQL Server client.
 From the Failover Assistant tab, under Node Information, make sure that both the Production Node and Passive Node(s) have the green light.

 All the clients in the CommCell must be able to reach the standby CommServe host after the failover, either through a proxy or any other method used to communicate with the standby CommServe host.

 If the CommServe is currently in a "lockdown" mode where client certificate authentication is forced during installation, reset the CommServe lockdown by setting the Force per-client certificate authentication option to No from the CommCell Console > Control Panel > Certificate Administration dialog box.
 (This setting can be re-enabled once the failover is completed.)
 For more information on client certificates, see Client Certificates - Enforcing Authentication of Client Certificates during Installations.

 Log on to either the production CommServe host computer, or the standby CommServe host computer.